 Peace building & security processes

 We enhance inclusive peace building & security processes and governance that is responsive to the needs of citizens and their communities.
 Our interventions promote the role and leadership of women and youth in conflict prevention, peace building, and in enhancing local security.
 All our actions are anchored in the United Nations Security Council Resolutions 1325 and 2250.
-Cordaid also supports civil society in fragile contexts and at international levels to ensure they can effectively participate in peace and security processes.
-Civil society’s engagement in peacebuilding and state building is a critical contribution to conflict and crisis prevention.
+Cordaid also supports civil society in fragile contexts and at international levels, to ensure they can effectively participate in peace and security processes.
+Civil society’s engagement in peacebuilding and state building is a critical contribution to both conflict and crisis prevention.

 Ensuring basic service delivery